Faith Connors: Mirror's Edge games

 Faith made her debut appearance in 2008's Mirror's Edge.
-Throughout the game, she is guided via a comm unit by a man codenamed 'Merc'.
+Throughout the game, she is guided via a comm unit by a man codenamed Merc.
 After delivering a package to Celeste, another Runner, Faith hears that her sister Kate, who is a cop, could be in trouble and rushes to find her, Faith finds Kate standing over the body of Robert Pope, a candidate for mayor.
 Kate refuses to leave with Faith and is arrested, while Faith finds a note saying "Icarus" in Pope's hand.
 She learns that Travis "Ropeburn" Burfield, Pope's head of security, may be involved with his murder from Jacknife, a former Runner.
-After meeting with Kate's superior officer, Lieutenant Miller, Faith heads to a meeting Ropeburn has scheduled, where he discovers her.
+After meeting with Kate's superior officer, Lieutenant Miller, Faith heads to a meeting Ropeburn as scheduled, where he discovers her.
 Faith manages to win the fight by knocking him off the roof, and interrogates him as he hangs there.
-Before he can give any vital information, he is shot an unknown assassin making him fall to his death.
-She investigates the security firm helping the police force fight the Runner and discovers their work on "Project Icarus", a program designed to train their forces in parkour style to oppose the Runners.
+Before Ropeburn can give any vital information, he is shot by an unknown assassin and falls to his death.
+She investigates the security firm helping the police force fight the Runners and discovers their work on Project Icarus, a program designed to train their forces in parkour style to oppose the Runners.
 Faith finds Ropeburn's assassin and discovers she is actually Celeste, helping Icarus in order to ensure her own safety.

 Faith ambushes the police convoy carrying the now convicted Kate to rescue her.
 She gives Kate her comms unit so that Merc may guide her to the hideout while she distracts the police.
 When Faith returns to the hideout, she finds Merc dying and Kate recaptured.
-As he dies, Merc tells Faith that Kate is at "the Shard", the place containing the servers running the city's surveillance systems.
+As he dies, Merc tells Faith that Kate is at the Shard, the place containing the servers running the city's surveillance systems.
 With Miller's help, Faith destroys these servers and reaches the building's roof, finding Kate held by Jacknife, who is part of Project Icarus and has been using Faith to discover loose ends.
 Jacknife tries to leave with Kate via a helicopter, though Faith jumps and kicks him out the helicopter causing it to crash and him to fall to his death.
 The end credits reveal that though still wanted Faith and Kate have escaped, and that Project Icarus has only accelerated as a result.
 The character also appears in 2010's Mirror's Edge for mobile devices, which is a prequel to the original game.

 The character stars in 2016's Mirror's Edge Catalyst, a reboot that explores her origins.